-Search the SAN FRANCISCO (City and County of) MLS (Multiple Listing Service) for YOUR castle by clicking on the link below:
+Search SAN FRANCISCO Noe Valley for YOUR castle by clicking on the link below:

 Noe Valley is another old San Francisco neighborhood that survived the 1906 earthquake and fires virtually unscathed, largely thanks to a famous fire hydrant that continued working through the aftermath of the disaster.
 Sunny and warm, hip and trendy, San Francisco’s Noe Valley district is always popular, and as a result the homes are somewhat pricey even by San Francisco standards.
 The Noe Valley district of San Francisco is roughly bordered by 22nd to the north, San Jose avenue to the east, 30th to the south, and Market/Diamond Heights to the west.
 Noe Valley is officially designated as neighborhood 5c by the San Francisco Association of Realtors.
 Noe Valley is part of District 5 (Central), Subdistrict C. Baron & Chestney Real Estate offers full service discount realtors that will sell your Noe Valley home for a TOTAL realtor commission of 2 percent to 4 percent only.
 Buying a home in Noe Valley?
 Call a Baron & Chestney Real Estate discount realtor first!
 Our home buyer rebate program will get you a real estate rebate of up to 2% of the purchase price of the home, after close of escrow.
 Whether buying a home, selling a home, or BOTH, a Baron & Chestney Real Estate discount real estate broker will save you THOUSANDS of dollars on your next realty transaction!
 Call US first!